lambroskarkazis/SoftwareFinalPracticeExam/PracticeFinal.markdown

 }
 ```

 How would you compose a component test to ensure that these functions work together?
-What potential probllems could arise from this implementation?
+What potential problems could arise from this implementation?

 ### Question 4
 Why do many software projects begin with data modeling?